-Oracle Case Study — ULA Certification & Licensing Assessment
+Case Study · Oracle ULA Certification & Licensing Assessment

 NOV Inc. — How a US Energy Company Avoided a $22M Oracle ULA Renewal

-Oracle pressured NOV Inc. to renew its Unlimited License Agreement at a projected cost of $22 million — warning that an audit would find a similar amount owed.
-Redress Compliance conducted an independent licensing assessment, challenged Oracle’s inflated usage claims, resolved a Java SE compliance exposure, and guided NOV through a successful ULA certification — exiting without paying Oracle a single additional dollar.
+Oracle pressured NOV Inc. to renew its Unlimited License Agreement at a projected cost of $22 million, warning that an audit would find a similar amount owed.
+Redress Compliance conducted an independent licensing assessment, challenged Oracle's inflated usage claims, resolved a Java SE compliance exposure, and guided NOV through a successful ULA certification.
+Exiting without paying Oracle a single additional dollar.

-The Client — NOV Inc.
+01 The Client: NOV Inc.

 NOV Inc. is a major US-based energy technology company providing equipment and technology for the global oil and gas industry.
-With operations spanning multiple continents and a complex IT infrastructure supporting engineering, manufacturing, and field operations, NOV maintained a significant Oracle footprint including Oracle Database Enterprise Edition, WebLogic Server, and various middleware products — all covered under an Oracle Unlimited License Agreement (ULA).
+With operations spanning multiple continents and a complex IT infrastructure supporting engineering, manufacturing, and field operations, NOV maintained a significant Oracle footprint including Oracle Database Enterprise Edition, WebLogic Server, and various middleware products.
+All covered under an Oracle Unlimited License Agreement (ULA).

 The ULA had served NOV well during a period of rapid growth, allowing unlimited deployment of covered Oracle products without per-licence constraints.
-But as the ULA approached expiration, NOV faced a critical decision: renew at Oracle’s terms (an increasingly expensive proposition), or exit the ULA through proper certification — a process that, if executed correctly, would convert NOV’s unlimited usage rights into a defined number of perpetual licences at no additional cost.
+But as the ULA approached expiration, NOV faced a critical decision: renew at Oracle's terms (an increasingly expensive proposition), or exit the ULA through proper certification.
+A process that, if executed correctly, would convert NOV's unlimited usage rights into a defined number of perpetual licences at no additional cost.

-The Challenge — Oracle’s $22M Pressure Campaign
+02 The Challenge: Oracle's $22M Pressure Campaign

-As the ULA expiration approached, Oracle’s sales team launched an aggressive renewal campaign.
+As the ULA expiration approached, Oracle's sales team launched an aggressive renewal campaign.
 Their position was clear and unequivocal: NOV needed to renew the ULA at a projected cost of over $22 million.
-Oracle’s sales representatives warned that if NOV chose not to renew, an audit would likely identify a comparable amount in compliance exposure — effectively positioning the renewal as the “easier” path versus facing an audit that Oracle implied would be both costly and disruptive.
+Oracle's sales representatives warned that if NOV chose not to renew, an audit would likely identify a comparable amount in compliance exposure.
+Effectively positioning the renewal as the "easier" path versus facing an audit that Oracle implied would be both costly and disruptive.

 ⚠️